 Sudden pain in one of the knees is usually the result of overusing the knee or suddenly injuring it.
 In many cases, you don't need to see your GP.

 The knee joint is particularly vulnerable to damage and pain because it takes the full weight of your body and any extra force when you run or jump.
-This is why you are more susceptible to knee pain if you are overweight.

 Common causes of knee pain

 Common causes of knee pain include:

 Click on these links for more information about these conditions.

 If you think your pain is the result of having done more activity than you're used to, you've probably just strained the knee.
 This means that the knee tissues have stretched, but are not permanently damaged.
 Read more about sprains and strains.

 Most sprains and strains can be managed yourself using PRICE therapy (protection, rest, ice, compression and elevation) and painkillers.
 Read more about treating sprains and strains.

 - always warming up before exercising and cooling down afterwards

 - increasing your activity levels slowly over time